Çanakkale Archaeological Museum

 The following text was found to be correct for the Troy Museum: The main items in the exhibition halls are artifacts from various ruins around Çanakkele such as a Troia, Assos, Apollon, Smintheion, Tenedos and Alexandria Troas.
 Some of the items are marble sculptures, steles, illumination gadgets, terracota and bronze kitchenware, glassware and ornaments.
 A colored sarcophagus from the Achaemenid Empire and Polyxena sarcophagus are among the notable items.
-There are also some ethnographic items.